publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch15/m__us_usc_t19_s2702.md

             (A)

-             The President may, after the requirements of subsection (a)(2) of this section and paragraph (2) have been met—
+             The President may, after the requirements of subsection (a)(2) and paragraph (2) have been met—

                 (i) withdraw or suspend the designation of any country as a beneficiary country, or

                 (ii) withdraw, suspend, or limit the application of duty-free treatment under this chapter to any article of any country,

-                if, after such designation, the President determines that as a result of changed circumstances such country would be barred from designation as a beneficiary country under subsection (b) of this section.
+                if, after such designation, the President determines that as a result of changed circumstances such country would be barred from designation as a beneficiary country under subsection (b).

             (B)

-             The President may, after the requirements of subsection (a)(2) of this section and paragraph (2) have been met—
+             The President may, after the requirements of subsection (a)(2) and paragraph (2) have been met—

                 (i) withdraw or suspend the designation of any country as a CBTPA beneficiary country; or